ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 1. Choose a directory to hold your report Ruby code and add it to your `:plugins` ↳ `:load_paths` configuration.
 1. Create a Ruby file in the directory from (1) per instructions that follow.
-1. Enable your new report in your `:test_suite_reporter` Ceedling configuration.
+1. Enable your new report in your `:report_tests_log_factory` Ceedling configuration.

 ## Custom report configuration